GRUEN99/Home-Service-Management-System-using-JSP-and-Servlet/README.md

 FUTURE ENHANCEMENTS

-User Authentication and Authorization
+User Authentication and Authorization,
-Service Provider Module
+Service Provider Module,
 Payment Integration etc.
 These enhancements can significantly improve the functionality and user experience of the Home Service Provider platform, making it more robust, secure, and user-friendly.